Short Guide to Financial Planning

 The truth is, due to the myriad of finance professionals that can call themself a “financial advisor” or a “financial planner,” there can be little federal and state oversight when it comes to financial planners.
 For that reason, it’s up to the client to determine whether a financial planner’s knowledge and code of ethics are sufficient.

-● Financial planners come from all different backgrounds and different types of advisors focus on different aspects of finance.
+- Financial planners come from all different backgrounds and different types of advisors focus on different aspects of finance.
+Do your research before choosing a financial planner.

 At the helm of Bartley Financial is Robert Bartley.
 Robert, who is a Certified Public Accountant (CPA) and a Certified Financial Planner (CFP®), has over 30 years of business experience and over 20 years of experience as owner of his own financial planning firm.
 He applies his expertise to the betterment of his clients, whether that means managing their investment portfolios, planning for retirement, strategizing taxes, or executing any other initiatives in pursuit of optimum financial health and minimal financial stress.